rkk1995/Notes/docs/zookeeper/zookeeper.md

 - ZooKeeper provides a coordination kernel for clients to implement primitives for dynamic configuration, group membership, leader election and distributed lock.
 - ZooKeeper implements non-blocking API, so a client can have multiple outstanding operations at a time.
-- ZooKeeper target workload read to write ratio is 2:1 to 100:1 with data in the MB range. **Best for Read Heavy applications (Ideal for storing configuration information)**
-- ZooKeeper relaxes the conditions provided by Raft.
-Reads are eventually consistent Zookeeper guarantees :
+- ZooKeeper relaxes the conditions provided by Raft: reads are eventually consistent and can be served by replicas which increases read throughput.
+- Zookeeper guarantees :
   - 1) linearizable writes
   - 2) FIFO client ordering for all operations, all requests from a given client are executed in the order that they were sent by the client.
+- ZooKeeper target workload read to write ratio is 2:1 to 100:1 with data in the MB range.
+  - Best for Read Heavy applications such as storing configuration information since many servers will read this data and the data is small.
+Also, servers will pass a *watch* flag on reads on the configuration files and will be notified whenever they change.

 ## Service Overview